-- Use of convex lens of suitable power. - Sometimes a person may suffer from both myopia and hypermetropia. - Such people require bifocal lens for correction.
+- Use of both concave and convex lens of suitable power. - Sometimes a person may suffer from both myopia and hypermetropia. - Such people require bifocal lens for correction.

 Advantage of the eyes in front of the face

 - It gives a wider field of view.

 - It enhances the ability to detect faint objects.

 - It provides three dimensional view.